Rhombus University MFT Program: Comprehensive Profile and Student Fit Analysis

 Official Degree Name: Master of Arts in Counseling Psychology (MACP)

-Campus Locations: Administrative offices at 8030 La Mesa Boulevard #525, La Mesa, CA 91942, with additional administrative addresses at 8058 and 8050 La Mesa Boulevard, La Mesa, CA 91942.
+Campus Location: Administrative offices at 8030 La Mesa Boulevard #525, La Mesa, CA 91942, with additional administrative addresses at 8058 and 8050 La Mesa Boulevard, La Mesa, CA 91942.
 The program itself is delivered fully online; the La Mesa location is not a student instructional campus.
+See the Rhombus University home page.

 Modality: Fully online.
 Coursework combines flexible self-paced study with weekly synchronous live video sessions held Thursday evenings from 6:00 p.m. to 8:00 p.m.
 Pacific Time per the 2024-2025 catalog.

-Licensure Track: Dual LMFT and LPCC pathway.
+Licensure Track: California LMFT and LPCC (dual).
 Students may prepare for LMFT licensure and may add LPCC qualification by completing one additional 3-unit Vocational Counseling course.

 Accreditation: Institutional accreditation through the Distance Education Accrediting Commission (DEAC); initial DEAC accreditation July 22, 2022, with a term expiration listed in the catalog as June 30, 2025 (students should confirm current DEAC status directly).
 State approval through the California Bureau for Private Postsecondary Education (BPPE).
 The program is listed on the California Board of Behavioral Sciences (BBS) approved program list for LMFT educational requirements.
 The program does not hold COAMFTE or CACREP accreditation.